 The attribute iconic takes a value indicating the window's iconic state.
-Windows with iconic state "root" are references to the X Window Server's root window and cannot be moved or resized.
+Windows with iconic state "root" are references to the window system's root window and cannot be moved or resized.
 Such windows typically are not used for normal drawing operations; the root window does not preserve its contents when obscured by other windows.

-Text font and the foreground and background colors are specified using whatever strings are recognized by the X server being utilized.
+Text font and the foreground and background colors are specified using whatever strings are recognized by the window system software being utilized.
+See Appendices B and C for system-specific notes.
 In addition, the foreground and background may be specified by strings encoding the red, green, and blue components of the desired color.
-The standard X Window hex format "#rgb" is accepted, in which r, g, and b are 1 to 4 hex digits each, encoding the most significant bits of their respective components.
+X-Icon accepts the hex formats "#rgb", "#rrrgggbb", "#rrrgggbbb", and "#rrrrggggbbbb", in which r, g, and b are 1 to 4 hex digits each, encoding the most significant bits of their respective components.
 Red, green, and blue may also be given in decimal format, separated by commas.
 The components are given on a scale from 0 to 65535 used internally by X, although color X servers typically offer far less precision.
-For example, "bg=32000,0,0" requests a dark red background; if the X server
+For example, "bg=32000,0,0" requests a dark red background; if the X server is incapable of such, it approximates it as closely as possible from the available colors. "fg=0,65000,0" requests a light green foreground.